International Transgender Day of Visibility: 2021

 In 2021, U.S. President Joe Biden proclaimed March 31 as a Transgender Day of Visibility, stating in part, "I call upon all Americans to join in the fight for full equality for all transgender people."
 Biden was the first American president to issue a formal presidential proclamation recognizing the event.
 Biden issued a similar proclamation a year later, welcoming Jeopardy! contestant and transgender woman Amy Schneider to the White House and announcing a set of measures intended to support transgender rights.

 2024

 2024 marked the 15th anniversary of Transgender Day of Visibility with celebrations planned across the globe.
 Conservative pundits derided President Biden's proclamation of the day as an attack on Christianity, due to it coinciding with Easter Sunday that particular year.

 2025

 On February 6, 2025, President Donald Trump issued the executive order "Eradicating Anti-Christian Bias", citing the previous year's Transgender Day of Visibility as a reason for the order's creation.

-Later, in October 2025, the Trump administration featured an unrelated image of a topless Rose Montoya on the official White House website, pointing out that the 2024 event took place during Easter of that same year.
-The photo of Montoya was taken during a 2023 pride event at the White House.
+2026

+In 2026, transgender comedian, actor, and author Ash Perez published his first novel on International Transgender Day of Visibility.